The National Academy

 Anyone who’s attended the National Academy knows all about the “Yellow Brick Road,” the final (but optional) test of the fitness challenge.
 It consists of a 6.1-mile grueling run through a hilly, wooded trail built by the Marines.
 Along the way, the participants must climb over walls, run through creeks, jump through simulated windows, scale rock faces with ropes, crawl under barbed wire in muddy water, maneuver across a cargo net, and more.
 When (and if) the students complete this difficult test, they receive an actual yellow brick to memorialize their achievement.
 The course came to be known as the “Yellow Brick Road” years ago, after the Marines placed yellow bricks at various spots to show runners the way through the wooded trail.
 The overall fitness challenge began at the National Academy in 1981 and has evolved over the years; we started awarding yellow bricks in 1988.

-How long the National Academy been in operation
+How long the National Academy has been in operation

-Since July 29, 1935, with 23 students in attendance.
+Since July 29, 1935.
 It was created in response to a 1930 study by the Wickersham Commission that recommended the standardization and professionalization of the law enforcement departments across the U.S. through centralized training.
 With strong support from the International Association of Chiefs of Police and with the authority of Congress and the Department of Justice, the “FBI Police Training School” was born.
 Courses at that time included scientific aids in crime detection, preparation of reports, criminal investigation techniques, and administration and organization.
 With the advent of World War II, courses were added in espionage and sabotage.

 |Students on the gun range during a 1936 session of the FBI’s National Academy.|